How to build a sales process: A complete guide with examples

 7. Follow-up and nurture

-• Provide onboarding checklists and a success plan.
+• Provide onboarding resources

 Example 1: B2B SaaS

-Example 2: E-commerce Brand
+Example 2: E-commerce brand

-Example 3: Local Service Business
+Example 3: Local service business

 Sales process flowchart: From prospect to close